thepanlab/ProStoichiometric/StoichiometricModel/README.md

 ## Collect Metaproteomic Data
 * Identify marker proteins corresponding to each metabolic reaction via metaproteomics.
 * Quantify the relative abundances of these proteins to infer which species are active in each pathway.
+## Fit Model to Measured Metabolite Data
+* Use the constructed reaction set and protein-based scaling to predict metabolite concentrations.
+* Compare predicted values with measured levels to evaluate model fit.